Kriz83/LumenApi/readme.md

 # Lumen PHP Project

-In this project you can manage your day by adding a tasks to do.
+In this project you can manage your day, by adding a tasks to do.

 # Instalation